By Jeffrey Meyers, Christina Koster, Jason Duhon

 ARP funding for behavioral health is targeted in several key areas: block grant funding, workforce, and local community provider services, as well as new value-based models to promote expansion of community crisis services.

+States and providers should use the funds to address immediate needs exacerbated by the COVID-19 pandemic, but also build a roadmap for the future.
 Some state officials, provider leadership, and stakeholders alike are concerned about the one-time injection of ARP funds and the sustainability of the service expansion into the future.
 However, with the right strategy, ARP funding can be used to build internal capacity for providing services and as a bridge to sustainable funding options.

-Five ways to capitalize on this one-time funding opportunity
+Five ways to capitalize on this one-time funding opportunity:

 Obtaining maximum benefits from ARP behavioral health funding will ultimately be tied to careful planning and close coordination with other ARP funds, such as its state and local recovery funding stream.
+Guidehouse helps states and community providers obtain and leverage government funds to develop strategic behavioral health plans.